attestate/kiwistand/CONVENTIONS.md

 ### 1.4.
 Early Returns
 - Return or throw early to avoid nesting
 - Keep code flat, avoid nested if statements
-- Handle failure cases first
+- Handle failure cases first and use early returns

 ### 1.5.
 Error Handling
 - One statement per try {} block in try/catch
 - Only try catch statements for which we expect an error to be thrown and for which we want to adjust the program flow
+- Ideally don't nest try catch statements

 ### 1.6.
 Function Parameter Declaration
 Always declare parameters as variables first for clarity: